The Irish Business Guide to CSRD Compliance: Why It Matters in 2024

 The CSRD, an EU directive, expands on the Non-Financial Reporting Directive (NFRD).
 It sets a new standard for ESG disclosures, requiring detailed reporting on sustainability performance and risks.
 This move aligns with the EU’s Green Deal, aiming for carbon neutrality by 2050.

-Why is CSRD Relevant to Irish businesses?
+Why is CSRD relevant to Irish businesses?

 Ireland, as an EU member state, requires businesses meeting certain thresholds to adhere to CSRD.
 The directive affects large companies, listed SMEs, and organisations with significant EU operations, compelling them to report on: